turtlecoin/turtlecoin-docs/docs/guides/mining/XMR-Stak-Linux-Guide.md

+---
-# How to Set Up XMR-Stak on Linux
+title: Mining with XMR-Stak on Linux
+---

 Native binaries may be available for your distribution's package manager.

 Precompiled binaries are available [here](https://github.com/fireice-uk/xmr-stak/releases)

 To compile from source, see the build instructions for your system [here](https://github.com/fireice-uk/xmr-stak/blob/master/doc/compile_Linux.md)

+## Compiling

 *Guide sponsored by Monerise*